GrainProTrade – Corn wholesale at producer prices

 The selection of hybrids is of great importance, here it is necessary to take into account the following indicators: the maturity group of hybrids, the direction of economic use — on grain or silo, yield and forage quality, resistance to a number of unfavorable factors (frost, drought, diseases and pests etc.).
 The seed must meet the following basic requirements: hybridity is not lower than 95%, purity is not lower than 98%, germination is not lower than 92%, moisture is not higher than 14%.
 Corn seeds must be calibrated and etched with drugs approved for the application.

 Maize sowing begins when the average daily temperature of the soil at the depth of the seed reaches 10 °C. Every day if she sows late with sowing after the optimal time, the yield will decrease by 1%.
-In this regard, as soon as the constantly necessary temperatures arrive, the sowing of corn should be carried out in a short time in order to make the most of the growing season.
-The sealing of the pickled seeds depends on the time of sowing, the mechanical composition of the soil, its moisture, the morphobiological forms of corn and is no more than 3-4 cm.
+In this ZusaHowever, as soon as the constantly necessary temperatures arrive, the sowing of maize should be carried out in a short time in order to make the best use of the growing season.
+The sealing of the pickled seeds depends on the time of sowing, mechanical zusacomposition of the soil, its moisture, the morphobiological forms of corn and is no more than 3-4 cm.
 The density of standing plants depends on the direction of use, ripening group, type of hybrid.
 Early maturing hybrids, unlike late maturing ones, can be seeded thickly.
 The optimum density of plants when growing on grain is 80-90 thousand pieces/hectare; when growing on a silo — 90-100 thousand pieces/hectare.

 Ensuring the accuracy of sowing ensures an even distance between plants.
 The distance between seeds in rows depends on the width of the row spacing (usually it is 70 centimeters).
 For sowing corn, preference should be given to pneumatic seeders.
 The required seed spacing and corn density can only be achieved with an impeccable set of seed discs, careful adjustment of the seeder and selection of the optimal operating speed of the equipment.